 Understanding Adverse Possession in Indiana

 A squatter may be able to claim rights to a property after a certain amount of time residing there.
-In Indiana, it takes 10 years of continuous possession for a squatter to make an adverse possession claim (IL Code 32-21-7-1, et seq).
+In Indiana, it takes 10 years of continuous possession for a squatter to make an adverse possession claim.
 When a squatter makes an adverse possession claim, they can gain legal ownership of the property.
 At this point, the squatter is not a criminal trespasser and has lawful permission to remain on the property.

-In the US, there are five distinct legal requirements that must be met by the squatter before an adverse possession claim can be made.
+In the U.S., there are five distinct legal requirements that must be met by the squatter before an adverse possession claim can be made.
+The five distinct legal requirements are: hostile, actual, open and notorious, exclusive and continuous.
+However, uniquely in Indiana, the Indiana Supreme Court (Celebration Worship Center, Inc. v.
+Patrick Tucker, et al) restructured and renamed these common law elements for adverse possession.
 The occupation must be: